• Skip to main content

 Colorado is a” shall issue” state for CCW permits.
 To carry a concealed firearm, owners must be a state resident, 21 years old, clean of substance abuse (including alcohol), and have no gun-owning legal restrictions like a protection order or formerly convicted of certain crimes such as perjury.

-The application process requires an in-depth background check, fingerprints, proof of gun competency, completion of a safety course, and a notarized signature by a sheriff.
+The application process requires an in-depth background check, fingerprints, proof of gun competency, safety course completion, and a notarized signature by a sheriff.
 Issued permits are good for up to five years, and renewal is not guaranteed if the issuing official believes they have reason to revoke, deny, or refuse it.

 Residents of other states cannot usually get a concealed license in Colorado unless they show a reasonable cause.